 Notifying a person that there is a patent is normally interpreted by a recipient or his advisors as a warning that he is likely to be sued and, as a consequence, it does sometimes suffice to put an end to infringement, particularly in cases where the infringer was previously ignorant of the patent or is timid.
 However, there are cases where such a “mere notification” can do more harm than good.
 For example, it may cause the potential Defendant to make it more difficult to obtain proof of infringement; it can give the impression of weakness if not followed up promptly by initiation of suit; it can result in any preliminary application to amend the patent being opposed; or it can waste valuable time where the infringement is flagrant and interim relief is required.

 Thus the question of whether or not to notify the infringer must be considered on a case by case basis.
-In all cases, however, it is of paramount importance that any approach, whether verbal or written, to the potential infringer be made under the strict control of the legal team.
+In all cases, however, it is of paramount importance that any approach, whether verbal or written, to the potential infringer be made under the strict control of the solicitor or Patent Attorneys.
 This is because if the warning goes beyond what is permitted by Section 70, this may result in the infringer gaining an advantage on the Patentee by initiating proceedings under Section 70.

 To succeed in obtaining an interim injunction, a Patentee does not actually have to prove that the patent is infringed or that his patent is valid; he need only establish that he has an “arguable” case on both these points.
 The Patentee must, however, also establish that the “balance of convenience” is in favour of granting an interim injunction.
 More specifically, the Patentee must endeavour to establish that, unless he is granted interim relief, he will be damaged to an extent which is incalculable or in a way for which he cannot be compensated by the award of damages following success at the trial.
 The Defendant will normally seek to establish that he is in a rather similar position in relation to the cross undertaking in damages and do his best to cast doubt on the infringement and validity aspects of the Patentee’s case.
 The Court will also take into account any delay there may have been in seeking interim relief after infringement started or first came to the notice of the Patentee, and is likely, if the delay is too long and cannot be justified, to exercise its discretion against the Patentee.

 The grant of interim relief is now relatively infrequent, the Court preferring to order a speedy trial of the issues.
-However, an application for interim relief remains a useful procedure for Patentees holding a monopoly for a well established patented product against those trying for the first time to break into his market, and also where the infringer has limited financial resources.
+However, an application for interim relief remains a useful procedure for Patentees holding a monopoly for a well-established patented product against those trying for the first time to break into his market, and also where the infringer has limited financial resources.
 Its effect is often to dissuade the infringer from contesting the infringement action further, but it should always be remembered that the Patentee must act very promptly and vigorously and has a difficult burden to discharge.
 Although evidence is normally given only by witness statements, costs can still be quite high and a figure of £100,000 is suggested at first instance.
 Decisions of the Patents Court on interim applications can be appealed in the same way as full trial decisions.

 The guidelines governing the possibility of a stay in infringement proceedings of a European patent in England and Wales pending outcome of parallel Opposition proceedings at the EPO have been updated in 2013.
 Previously, the key guidance given by the Court of Appeal in Glaxo Group Ltd v Genentech Inc Bus LR 888 was that the Court should normally refuse a stay of its own proceedings if it would be likely to resolve the question of validity significantly earlier.
 Given the slow pace of EPO Opposition/Appeal proceedings, this meant in practice that a stay of infringement proceedings in the English Court for a European patent under Opposition was generally very unlikely.

 The procedure at the IPEC is more similar to the procedure at other European IP Courts, in particular the Board of Appeal at the EPO.
-It is necessary for parties to set out their case fully but concisely early on in writing.
+It will be necessary for parties to set out their case fully but concisely early on in writing.
 Below is a summary of the procedure which is set out more fully in the Guide available at http://www.justice.gov.uk/downloads/courts/patents-court/patents-court-guide.pdf

 Proceedings are initiated by a written statement of case which sets out concisely all the facts and arguments upon which the party serving it relies.
 This is similar to Opposition proceedings before the EPO where a case must be made completely and all evidence submitted before the Opposition deadline.